glesica/plain-wiki/readme.md

 * Page footer

 It uses the [Less framework](http://lessframework.com/ "Less framework") to support mobile browsers.
 The page is automatically reformatted based on the size of the viewing window.

+The Google font API is also used to provide neato fonts.

 ## Future